The Intended Parent’s Journey

 Step 4 - Legal Process

-• Once your chosen GC passes the medical screening, the legal documents are prepared.
-A list of attorneys will be provided upon request.
-Unless specified otherwise by you, BFI will refer you to an attorney for representation and for preparation of a Surrogate Agreement.
+• Once your chosen GC passed the medical screening, the legal documents would be prepared.
+A list of attorneys would be provided upon request.
+Unless specified otherwise by you, BFI would refer you to an attorney for representation and for preparation of a Surrogate Agreement.

-• You will fund the trust account with the attorney upon signing of the Surrogate Agreement and will pay BFI remainder of Retainer Fee.
-Billing will be sent.
+• You would then fund the trust account with the attorney upon signing of the Surrogate Agreement.

 Step 5 - Medical Protocol